nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Deleting all expired ingredients: `delete expired`

-Removes all expired batches of ingredients from the ingredient repository.
+Removes all expired batches (not Ingredients) of ingredients from the ingredient repository.

 Format: `delete expired`